Occupational Therapy vs Physical Therapy: What's the Difference?

 Begin Your OTA Journey Today

-Now that you understand the difference between the fields of occupational therapy and physical therapy, it’s time to pursue your passion.
+Now that you understand the difference between the fields of occupational therapy vs. physical therapy, it’s time to pursue your passion.
 If you’re ready to earn an associate degree and join the noble and diverse field of occupational therapy, contact our admissions team today.